Adastra Minerals

 Adastra Minerals Inc (formerly America Mineral Fields Inc), was a London-based mining company with notable operations in central Africa (Angola, Democratic Republic of Congo, and Zambia), particularly in copper, cobalt and zinc exploration.
 Adastra's properties and concessions were acquired in 2006 by First Quantum Minerals for $245m in cash and stock, outpacing a counter-offer by Mwana Africa plc.
 Founder Jean-Raymond Boulle and top UK insurer Prudential plc had owned 10% and 14% stakes in Adastra, respectively.
 In the mid-1990s, the company became known for developing highly prospective copper and cobalt mines in Zaire during a civil war.

 History

 American Mineral Fields

 American Mineral Fields (AMF) was founded in 1995 to "develop diamond interests" in Brazil by Mike McMurrough and Jean-Raymond Boulle.
 American Mineral Fields was based in Hope, Arkansas and operated from Canada.
 It was the "brainchild" of Boulle, a former executive at De Beers Diamonds in South Africa.
 It was chaired by McMurrough, described as a personal friend of Bill Clinton.

 Early on, it operated as a penny-stock company listed in Vancouver on the Vancouver and Toronto stock exchanges, but "lacked sufficient capital to develop mines on its own."
 In 1996, when it was listed on the Toronto Stock Exchange for the first time, The Robertson Stephens Orphan Fund was among its largest shareholders.
-In 1996, AMF was trading on the New York Stock Exchange, with a capitalization of US $37 billion.